projectriff/projectriff.io/_docs/030-getting-started-docker-for-windows.md

 curl http://localhost:31380/ -H 'Host: square.default.example.com' -H 'Content-Type: application/json' -w '\n' -d 8
 the square of 8 is 64
 ```

+### Note
+Due to differences between Windows and Linux file permissions, **Command invoker** functions which depend on file permissions will not work when built locally on Windows.
+We suggest building from a git repository as a workaround.

 ## uninstalling and reinstalling
 If you need to upgrade or reinstall riff, we recommend resetting the Kubernetes cluster first.
 To do this, click `Reset Kubernetes Cluster...` in the Reset tab in Docker Settings.